Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Beamforming Principles

 We should mention that all the array response vectors discussed above are based on an essential assumption, that is, the wavefront is the flat plane and all the elements have the same AoAs and AoDs.
 This assumption holds when the RF source is far away from the receiver.
-To illustrate this point intuitively, Fig. {\ref{far}} plots the radiation cases of near field and far-field.
+To illustrate this point intuitively, Fig. {\ref{far}} plots the radiation cases of near-field and far-field.
 As can be seen, when the RF source is far away, the large radius of the spherical wavefront results in wave propagation paths that are approximately parallel.
 As such, we have ${\theta _1}={\theta _2}=... = {\theta _5}$.
 With the near RF source, the AoA varies for each element, i.e., ${\theta _1}>{\theta _2}>...>{\theta _5}$.
-For this case, we need to do antenna testing and calibration to work out all these angles.
-One interesting question is when can we make the far-field assumption.
-In general, far-field is considered when the Rayleigh distance $d$ is greater than \cite{ca}
+In other words, the far-field array response vector is inaccurate if applied to the near-field scenarios, or cannot maximally combine energy from a near-field source.
+Thus, an interesting question is when can we make the far-field assumption?
+In general, the boundary between near-field and far-field is given by the Rayleigh distance (RD) \cite{ca}, i.e.,

-where $M=(N-1)d_a$ is the scale of the antenna array.
-That is to say, with the \emph{same scale of antenna array}, the far-field distance for THz communication could be quite large due to its extremely small wavelength $\lambda$.
-As the THz frequency is thousands of orders higher than microwave frequency, it seems that the far-field distance could be many kilometers.
+where $D = ({N_a} -1)d_a$ is the side length of the antenna array.
+That is to say, with the \emph{same aperture of antenna array}, the RD for THz communication could be quite large due to its extremely small wavelength $\lambda$.
+As the THz frequency is thousands of orders higher than microwave frequency, it seems that the RD could be many kilometers.
 Is it true?

-In fact, from another perspective, the THz antenna elements are commonly packed in a small footprint as the element space holds $d_a=\lambda/2$.
-As such, by substituting $M = (N - 1)\lambda /2$, the condition (\ref{df}) can be rewritten as
+In fact, from another perspective, the THz antenna elements are commonly packed in a small footprint as the element spacing holds $d_a=\lambda/2$.
+As such, by substituting $D = (N_a - 1)\lambda /2$, the RD can be rewritten as

-which indicates that with the \emph{same number of antenna elements}, the far field distance for THz communication could be quite small.
-Consider two practical examples based on (\ref{df}) and (\ref{de}), respectively.
-(1) $M = 10$cm, $f = 0.3$THz $\Rightarrow d = 20$m.
-(2) $N = 101$, $f = 0.3$THz $\Rightarrow d = 5$m.
-Note that $M$ and $N$ are defined for the one-dimension.
-As for URPA, the corresponding size and antenna numbers are $10$cm$\times10$cm and $101\times101$, respectively.
-Based on the calculation for URPA, even using $2,000$ antenna elements, the far-field assumption still holds when the Rayleigh distance is more than $1$ meter.

-In this subsection, we have briefly reviewed how to generate or combine a beam in a specific direction.
-Next, we introduce a feasible beamforming scheme, known as beam training, for establishing beam connections in THz UM-MIMO systems.